Good-Habits/good-habits-webapp/docs/apps-overview.md

 ## User

-Contains user model, API routes for managing
-User Profile.
+Contains only user model for now.
+Since in this project, we are using OAuth authentication provided by GitHub, we don't need a lot of user- specific stuff.
+In the future when User profile will be implemented, this will be a place to put such routes and components.

 ## Habit

-Contains Habit model, API routes to manage habits.
+Contains Habit model, API routes to manage habits and a store.

+## Misc

+Right now contins general comnents, like navigation bar.